-SHIFT (LSS Next Steps) - in 2020, HACC added a new component to be known as LSS Next Steps (SHIFT).
+SHIFT - in 2020, HACC added a new component known as SHIFT.
 The recently received FSS Coordinator grant will be used to assist families that are in compliance with LSS requirements but have not yet achieved sufficient self-sufficiency to exit the HCV Program.
 Focus will be primarily on assisting head of households in developing skills that will lead to higher paying employment opportunities.